Kansas City Kitchen Remodeling

 Kansas City NARI

 Kansas City NARI is the premier resource for the remodeling industry and its consumers.
-Each member of the National Association of the Remodelig Industry is pledged to observe high standards of honesty, intergrity and responsibility in the conduct of business.
+Each member of the National Association of the Remodeling Industry is pledged to observe high standards of honesty, integrity and responsibility in the conduct of business.